mendix/docs/content/en/docs/appstore/connectors/sap/sap-odata-connector.md

     {{< figure src="/attachments/appstore/connectors/sap-odata-connector/data-model.png" >}}

-For more information, see [Use the Model Creator for SAP Integrations](/refguide/use-sap-model-creator/) and [SAP Data Models](/refguide/sap-data-models/).
+For more information, see [Use the Model Creator for SAP Integrations](/refguide/use-sap-model-creator/).

 ### 3.2 Using the OData Connector for SAP Solutions